-Talent Acquisition is the sign of a company’s success and growth.
+Talent Acquisition is an indication of a company’s success and growth.
 Hiring signifies that the organization is growing and expanding their brand.
 An effective method to communicate the brand’s image, the brand’s mission and vision, is to hold events.
 In addition, these events can be held in several different formats and we will discuss each.
 TALENT 300 has hosted and participated in several events; organized with Universities and Employers with the goal of educating the dynamic talent pool.
 Above all, proper talent acquisition event preparation is crucial for a successful execution.

 Organizing the Checklist: